 Today, wild populations of the African grey parrots are declining, making successful captive breeding programs more important to ensure the survival of this remarkably intelligent species.
 African grey males and females look nearly identical in this popular bird species, with subtle feather coloring being the only visual clue.
 It's important to confirm the sex of any bird that will become part of a breeding pair, which can only be done through scientific intervention.

 Some owners and breeders of African greys say it's easy to discern the subtle differences between males and females once they reach an age of 18 months or more, or after their first molt.
 A male African grey's tail will remain solid red, while a female's red tail feathers become tipped with silver.
 The undersides of a male's wings become dark, while a female's remains light.

-Surgery comes with a higher cost and a longer recuperation period.
+Surgery comes with a much higher cost than DNA analysis and a substantial recuperation period.
 DNA sexing of African greys, nearly as accurate as surgical sexing, presents fewer risks.
 A plucked feather or clipped nail could potentially become infected, leading to skin cysts or malformed feathers.
 An improperly packaged blood sample, such as sealing it in plastic during warm months, could cause fungal or bacterial growth, rendering the sample unusable.